cyber-dojo/web/script/stats/readme.txt

-These scripts have not been run in quite a while and probably won't work without a small amount of attention.
+These scripts have not been run in quite a while and probably won't work without attention.